kubernetes/enhancements/keps/sig-instrumentation/4785-resource-state-metrics/README.md

 logs or events for this purpose.
 -->

-This is not nota workload feature, but an out-of-tree telemetry solution.
+This is not a workload feature, but an out-of-tree telemetry solution.

 ###### How can someone using this feature know that it is working for their instance?